 - If you are an out of town-er, consider visiting your residency city soon after you match: From personal experience and research, apartments tend to become available starting May-July every year.
 Even if there aren’t available rentals, try to visit the city early so that you can view apartments that you are interested in and once the apartments become available, you will have a jump start to signing a lease.

 - Use sites such as Zillow, Apartments.com, and Apartment Finder, and even Google’s apartment review site: Once I found the city that I wanted to live in, these websites were super helpful in gathering information about different rentals.
+If you are hoping to buy your property outright, it would be wise of you to visit https://residential.jll.de/.
+There are so many fantastic opportunities in German cities like Hamburg and Frankfurt.

 - Make a list of 5-10 places you want to see during your visit to your residency city: Of course, the more the merrier but definitely plan on seeing many places to get the most out of your visit.
 When I visited Detroit, I was able to schedule eight places back-to-back during my two-day stay.